 Kate Davies Designs (KDD) was established by Kate Davies in 2010, when a stroke at the age of 36 ended her career as a literary academic.
 While recovering from her stroke, Kate supported herself by designing digital patterns for hand-knitting, established an independent publishing company, and began to produce books that combined her skills as writer and designer.

-As of 2019, Kate has published eleven books under the KDD and Makadu imprints and is currently at work on two new titles.
+As of 2019, Kate has published twelve books under the KDD and Makadu imprints and is currently at work on two new titles.
 These books combine Kate’s research with individual design collections (Yokes (2014); West Highland Way (2018)); bring together the work of talented contemporary designers (Book of Haps (2016); Milarrochy Heids (2018)); explore the story of textiles within the broader context of Scotland’s regional cultures (Shetland Oo (2016) Inspired by Islay (2017)) or discuss a wide range of topics concerning design, creativity and disability (Handywoman, 2018).
-As well as her writing and design commissions, Kate now works as a business mentor, and shares her expertise with a wide range of heritage and industry organisations.
+As well as her writing and design commissions, Kate now donates 20% of her time to local volunteer projects and mentoring work, sharing her expertise with a wide range of charitable, heritage and industry organisations.
 From its beginnings in difficult circumstances, Kate is proud to have built a sustainable and successful creative business completely from scratch.

 KDD has grown into a company which now encompasses many different aspects of publishing, design and manufacturing here in the west of Scotland.
 In 2015 we developed our own brands of yarn for hand knitting and in 2017 launched our own knitwear line, KDD Originals, designed and made in Scotland.